Traveler's Guide for Air Travel

 Travel insurance

-The content of this section is provided for informational purposes only.
+The information in this section is provided for informational purposes only.
 It is the responsibility of each traveler to obtain adequate travel insurance based on their place of residence and the country they are visiting.
-In order to better assist you during your trip, we ask that you complete the "Traveler Registration" form.
+To better assist you during your trip, we ask that you complete the “Traveler Registration” form.

-Please note that we offer you the option of purchasing coverage through our travel insurance partner, Blue Cross.
+Please note that we offer you the option to purchase coverage through our travel insurance partner, Blue Cross.
 Contact us for more information.

-To travel with peace of mind, every traveler should always have travel insurance.
-It is important to review your existing insurance policies and, if necessary, purchase additional coverage to ensure you are adequately protected.
+To travel with peace of mind, every traveler should always carry travel insurance.
+It’s important to review your existing insurance policies and, if necessary, purchase supplemental coverage to ensure you’re adequately protected.

 Coverage provided by a credit card or personal insurance

-If your trip is insured through your credit card or other personal insurance, check to see if it meets your needs.
+If your trip is covered by your credit card or other personal insurance, check to see if it meets your needs.
 Does it include coverage for medical care and hospitalization abroad?
-Does it include cancellation insurance covering all non-refundable travel expenses paid in advance, as well as trip interruption insurance?
+Does it include trip cancellation insurance covering all prepaid, non-refundable travel expenses, as well as trip interruption insurance?
 Does it include coverage for lost or stolen luggage?
-After analyzing the situation, you will be able to determine whether or not you need to purchase additional insurance.
+After assessing the situation, you’ll be able to determine whether or not you need to purchase supplemental insurance.

 Coverage provided by the Régie de l’assurance maladie du Québec (RAMQ)

-Visitramq.gouv.qc.cato learn more about the health coverage provided to all Quebec residents when traveling within or outside Quebec.
+Visitramq.gouv.qc.cato learn more about the health coverage available to all Quebecers when traveling within or outside Quebec.

-Since healthcare costs outside Quebec are usually higher, it is essential to purchase private travel insurance that covers all or part of the costs not reimbursed by the Régie.
+Since healthcare costs outside of Quebec are generally higher, it is essential to have private travel insurance that covers, in full or in part, the expenses not reimbursed by the Régie.

 Insurance covering damage, theft, or loss of luggage and bicycles

-Vélo Québec Voyages assumes no responsibility for loss, theft, or damage to your luggage and personal belongings (including your bicycle) during your trip.
-It is your responsibility to have adequate insurance for your luggage and bicycle.Please note that many home insurance companies, some group insurance plans, and certain credit cards cover property damaged or stolen outside the home.
-Check with the relevant authorities.
+Vélo Québec Voyages assumes no liability for any loss, theft, or damage to your luggage and personal belongings (including your bicycle) during your trip.
+It is your responsibility to have adequate insurance coverage for your luggage and bicycle.Please note that many home insurance companies, certain group insurance plans, and some credit cards cover property damaged or stolen outside the home.
+Check with the relevant providers.

-In addition, if you have taken out Blue Cross insurance with us, you can find out about the terms and conditions of the baggage cover by reading the "Insured Person's Guide."
+In addition, if you have purchased Blue Cross insurance through us, you can review the terms of the baggage coverage by reading the “Policyholder Guide.”

-We reserve the right to refuse to transport any baggage exceeding the weight limit of 20 kilograms, both at the start of and during the journey.
+We reserve the right to refuse to transport any luggage that exceeds the 20-kilogram weight limit, both at the start of the trip and during the trip.

-You must place your bicycle in a transport box before going to the airport to check in.
-Please note that it is not possible to purchase a bicycle box at the airport.
+You must pack your bike in a shipping box before heading to the airport to check in.
+Please note that bike boxes are not available at the airport.

-- If you are traveling with a tandem bike, a quetzal bike, or any other atypical bike, or if you are traveling with a box or hard case, please indicate this on the "Traveler Registration" form.
+- If you are traveling on a tandem bike, a Quetzal, or any other non-standard bike, or if you are traveling with a box or a hard-sided bag, please indicate this on the “Passenger Registration” form.

-- Please note that electric bike batteries are not permitted on flights.
+- Please note that batteries for electric bicycles are not permitted on flights;

-- If your bike has Di2, an electric transmission, you will need to travel with the battery with you in the aircraft cabin.
+- If your bike is equipped with Di2, an electronic drivetrain, you must carry the battery with you in the aircraft cabin.

-Important note regarding bike box weight: Vélo Québec Voyages limits the weight ofthe box, including the bike, to 23 kg, even if the airline's weight limit differs from ours.
-Please note that any excess weight over the limit allowed by the airline is at the traveler's expense.
+Important note regarding the weight of the bike box: Vélo Québec Voyages limits the weight of the box, including the bike, to 23 kg, even if the airline’s weight limit differs from ours.
+Please note that any excess weight beyond the airline’s limit is the traveler’s responsibility.
 For more information, visit the website of the airline you are traveling with.

 Passport and plane ticket

-Your airline ticket is issued based on the information appearing on your invoice.
+Your airline ticket is issued based on the information listed on your invoice.

-- If the name on your invoice does not match the name on your passport, please contact us immediately so that we can make the necessary changes.
-A fee will be charged for issuing a new ticket.
+- If the name on your invoice does not match the name on your passport, please contact us immediately so we can make the necessary changes.
+A fee applies for issuing a new airline ticket.

-- A word of advice: photocopy your passport and airline ticket, and avoid keeping the documents and their copies in the same place.
-If you ever lose your passport, you'll be glad you took this precaution.
+- Here’s a tip: make photocopies of your passport and plane ticket, and avoid keeping the originals and copies in the same place.
+If you ever lose your passport, you’ll be glad you took this precaution.

-- For more information on passports and entry requirements for different countries, please consult the current information on theGovernment of Canada website.
+- For more information about passports and entry requirements for different countries, please refer to the current information on theGovernment of Canada’s website.

 Check-in at Montreal-Trudeau Airport on the day of departure

-- You must check in at the check-in counter of the airline you are traveling with between 3 and 4 hours before the departure time indicated on your ticket.
-It is your responsibility to check flight times within 24 hours of departure.
+- You must check in at the check-in counter of the airline you are traveling with between 3 and 4 hours before the departure time listed on your ticket.
+It is your responsibility to verify your flight times within 24 hours of departure.

-- Before checking in your luggage and bike box (if applicable), make sure you have clearly labeled them.
-For details on how to check in your bike, please refer to your airline's specific information.
+- Before checking in your luggage and bike box (if applicable), make sure they are clearly labeled.
+For details on how to check in your bike, please refer to the specific guidelines provided by your airline.

-You must check your bicycle at the same time as your baggage on the day of departure at the Air Transat counter.
+You must check your bicycle at the same time as your luggage on the day of departure at the Air Transat counter.

 Advance seat selection

-You can select your seat when you purchase your package by contacting Air Transat's Information and Seat Selection Center (1-877-872-6728).
+You can select your seat as soon as you purchase your package by contacting the Air Transat Information and Seat Selection Centre (1-877-872-6728).
 Please note that a fee applies for this service, payable by credit card only.
-When you call, please have the following information ready: your file number, the date and number of your departure and return flights, your departure location and destination, and your credit card.
+When you call, please have the following information ready: your booking reference number, the dates and flight numbers for your outbound and return flights, your departure city and destination, and your credit card.

-Air Transat invites you to chooseOption Plus, an Economy Class service option offering a host of privileges and priority services.
-To learn more and reserve Option Plus, call Air Transat's Information and Seat Selection Center.
+Air Transat invites you to chooseOption Plus, an Economy Class service option that offers a wide range of perks and priority services.
+To learn more and book Option Plus, call the Air Transat Information and Seat Selection Centre.

 Information and Seat Selection Center: 1-877-872-6728 or 514-636-3630

-You must check in your bike at the same time as your luggage on the day of departure at the airline counter.
-Payment for the transport of your bike will be made at the check-in counter.
-This information will be provided to you when you book your package.
+You must check in your bicycle at the same time as your luggage on the day of departure at the airline counter.
+Payment for the transport of your bicycle will be processed at the check-in counter.
+You will receive this information when you book your package.

 Advance seat selection

-It is possible to select a seat in advance if you are not traveling as a group, for an additional fee; contact our advisors for more information.
+If you are not traveling as part of a group, you can select a seat in advance for an additional fee; please contact our travel consultants for more information.

 Upgrade

 Upgrades are available for an additional fee.
-Please ask our advisors for more information.
+Please ask our representatives for more information.

-- You will have breakfast at your hotel, according to the schedule set by the hotelier.
-On the days of your stay when you have to travel to the next stopover town,your luggage must be left at the hotel reception before 9:30 a.m.
+- You will have breakfast at your hotel according to the schedule provided by the hotel.
+On the days of your stay when you need to travel to the next stop,please leave your luggage at the hotel front desk by 9:30 a.m.

-- In addition to the planned itinerary for your trip to the next stopover town, you have a few route options to explore during your stay in each of the stopover towns on your trip.
-Each day, you choose your route and set off at a time and pace that suits you.
+- In addition to the planned route for your journey to the next stopover town, you have a few alternative routes to explore during your stay in each of the stopover towns along your trip.
+Each day, you choose your route and hit the road at a time and pace that suits you.

-- You can have lunch wherever and whenever you want.
+- You can have lunch wherever and whenever you like.

-- When you change cities, your luggage will be transported to the next hotel, whererooms are available between 3 p.m. and 4 p.m.
+- When you move on to the next stop, your luggage will be transported to the next hotel, whererooms are available between 3:00 p.m. and 4:00 p.m.

-The list of hotels where you will be staying will be sent to you by email two to three weeks before your departure.
-When leaving the hotel, we ask that you return your key to the front desk and settle any charges for products and services purchased at the hotel (e.g., telephone calls, minibar).
+A list of the hotels where you will be staying will be emailed to you two to three weeks before your departure.
+When you check out of the hotel, please return your key to the front desk and settle any charges for items and services purchased at the hotel (e.g., phone calls, minibar).

 What about your bike?
-It will spend the night in your room or in a secure area provided for this purpose.
-We recommend that you lock it up at all times.
+It will spend the night in your room or in a secure area designated for that purpose.
+We recommend that you keep it locked at all times.

-In case of mechanical problems on the route
+In the event of a mechanical problem on the course

-We recommend that you have your bike fully serviced before you set off.
-A bike in good condition is the first guarantee of a successful trip.
+We recommend that you have your bike thoroughly serviced before you set off.
+A bike in good condition is the first step toward a successful trip.

-For minor issues (adjustments, flat tires, etc.), nothing beats being self-sufficient so you can get back on the road in minutes!
+For minor hiccups (a flat tire, a puncture, etc.), nothing beats having a spare tire to get you back on the road in just a few minutes!

-See the section "Packing and checklist ↑" for a list of basic parts and tools to bring with you.
-In the event of a major mechanical breakdown, you will have the contact details and phone numbers of the nearest bike shops.
+See the “Packing and Checklist ↑” section for a list of essential parts and tools to bring along.
+In the event of a major mechanical breakdown, you’ll have the contact information and phone numbers for the nearest bike shops right at your fingertips.

 Using a GPS and GPX data

-When you made your reservation, you received instructions on how to import the GPX data into your GPS device, as well as two days' worth of data so you can test everything out.
-Please note that the complete GPX data for your trip will be sent to you by email along with your travel documents.
+When you made your reservation, you received instructions on how to import the GPX data into your GPS, along with two days’ worth of data so you can test everything out.
+Please note that the complete GPX data for your trip will be emailed to you along with your travel documents.

 Practical tips before you go